 What is LANDS?

-The Land Stewardship Program (LANDS) is a unique partnership between the University of Vermont (UVM) Rubenstein School of Natural Resources (RSENR) and the Student Conservation Association (SCA).
-In their traditional roles, RSENR provides undergraduates with a high quality environmental education for the 21st century, and the SCA provides young people with meaningful conservation service experience in the professional world.
-LANDS is the merger of these two goals – a College Conservation Corps.
-LANDS crews provide on-the-ground support to land management agencies, and in exchange receive tremendous real world education, as well as a modest stipend.
+The Land Stewardship Program (LANDS) began as a unique partnership between the University of Vermont (UVM) Rubenstein School of Natural Resources (RSENR) and the Student Conservation Association (SCA).
+LANDS the merges an academic education with in the field conservation work creating what we call a – a College Conservation Corps.
+LANDS crews provide on-the-ground support to land management organizations and agencies, and in exchange receive tremendous real world education.
 In other words, LANDS is service-learning to address today’s conservation needs.
 The name LANDS is a creative amalgamation of the words Land and Stewardship.

 What do LANDS crews do?

 LANDS is about land stewardship, broadly defined.
 This includes anything from assessing a property for rare plants before The Nature Conservancy purchases it, to measuring carbon stocks in a forest, to evaluating the threat from invasive species, to engaging in placed-based events with a local community.
 LANDS crew projects typically focus on natural and cultural resource inventory, GPS and GIS mapping, report writing, and public presentations.
 LANDS crews tackle advanced projects not usually associated with traditional corps/crews.
 Please visit Previous Projects to see LANDS deliverables and check out the Blog linked at the left to learn about the students weekly work.

 Who does LANDS work with?

-LANDS partners with a wide variety of land management agencies, including federal, state, local and non-profit groups.
+LANDS partners with a wide variety of land management organizations and agencies, including federal, state, local and non-profit groups.
 Please visit Previous Projects and Partner Links to see some of these partners.

 A Crew of Interns?

 LANDS projects are typically crew-based, much like the Civilian Conservation Corps, the SCA, and various state corps across the nation.
-However, due to the technical and professional nature of this experience and the projects, this is considered to be an internship.
+However, due to the technical and professional nature of this experience and the projects, the LANDS experience is also considered to be an internship.
 Participants work as a team but are given specific projects based on their experience and interest, like an internship – LANDS is a crew of interns.
-In this context, academic internship credit is available for those interested in connecting this experience with their college curriculum.

 Who are LANDS interns?

-LANDS interns are upper-level undergraduates and recent graduates in natural resources and environmental fields.
-They come from across the country and abroad.
+LANDS interns are upper-level undergraduates in natural resources and environmental fields.
+In the past they have come from across the country and abroad.
 LANDS interns share many characteristics including: